Azure/azure-db-benchmarking/cosmos/sql/tools/chaos/cosmosdb_client_network_chaos_tool/readme.md

 ### Prerequisites
 - Azure Chaos Studio Resource Provider needs to be enabled for the client subscription.
-- An Azure VM that is in the same network as the Cosmos DB account that you wish to use and this VM should be able to connect to the Cosmos DB account.
+- ```Tool VM```: An Azure VM that is in the same network as the Cosmos DB account that you wish to use and this VM should be able to connect to the Cosmos DB account.
 The Cosmos DB client-side network chaos tool should be downloaded onto this VM and then executed.
 This VM <u>won't</u> be a target of the chaos.
 - For authentication between various components the following Identities are required to be set up:
-    1. User-assigned Managed Identity assigned to the **Client VM** (mentioned above) and the **Cosmos DB account**.
+    1. User-assigned Managed Identity assigned to the **Tool VM** and the **Cosmos DB account**.
         - Assign the **Cosmos DB reader role** mentioned [here](https://learn.microsoft.com/en-us/azure/cosmos-db/how-to-setup-rbac#built-in-role-definitions) to this identity on the Cosmos DB account you wish to use for this experiment.
 Please note this role is not available on Azure Portal yet.
 The following Azure CLI command can be used to assign the reader role to the identity:
         ```azurecli
         $resourceGroupName='<resourceGroupName>'